Time to Retrain? Detecting Concept Drifts in Machine Learning Systems: : Learning-based Concept Drift Detection

+Then, experts will label the sample similar to how they label requests in SOTA methods, with two improvements: (1) the expert can label only a subset of the sample, and (2) the expert can exchange the sampled point with another from the same cluster if desired.

 \pa{Rationale behind clustering}.
+We arrive at clustering from our observations of how the current SOTA works.
 SOTA semi-supervised methods request labels based on metrics of the target data/model.
 For example, ECHO selects data points for labeling based on the classifier model's confidence.
-Depending on the metric, SOTA may request labels for 0-100\% testing data which causes the detection process to fail or be very inefficient.
-On the other hand, simple random label requests are inefficient and costly since we risk labeling unnecessary points.
-Hence, clustering is a compromise that directs the manual labeling process to the most representative points in each sample via stratified sampling.
+Depending on the metric, SOTA may request labels for 0-100\% of the testing data, which can cause the detection process to fail or be highly inefficient.
+On the other hand, simple random label requests are inefficient and costly, as we risk labeling unnecessary points.
+Hence, clustering is a compromise that directs the manual labeling process to the most representative points in each window via stratified sampling.

 \pa{Discussion on how \toolS addresses industry needs}.
-The clustering process is meant to address several industry needs.
-First, data points are selected so experts can label multiple points in one session.
-Second, the data points summarize the current data, minimizing the effort.
-Third, not all selected data points need to be labeled, giving the expert some choice.
-This allows for the flexibility needed in the industry compared to SOTA.
+Clustering is meant to address several industry needs.
+First, data points are selected so experts can label multiple points in a single session.
+Second, the data points summarize the current data, preventing efforts spent labeling highly similar points.
+Third, not all selected data points need to be labeled, and data points within the same strata are interchangeable, allowing experts to label the points that require the least effort.
+This approach offers greater flexibility needed in the industry compared to SOTA.